idleberg/Bootstrap-Listr/README.md

 ### Font Awesome

-Rather than using the default [Bootstrao Glyphicons](http://getbootstrap.com/components/#glyphicons), you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for beautiful, file-specific icons.
+Rather than using the default [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons), you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for beautiful, file-specific icons.
 Note that this will require extra resources, hence increase the load time.

 ### Theming